GET STARTED TODAY

 BACHELOR OF SCIENCE IN NURSING – 3 YEAR PRELICENSURE BSN TRACK

-If you are passionate about helping people, are a team player, detail oriented and attuned to the needs of others, you should consider a Beckfield College’s 3 Year Prelicensure BSN track.
-Right now, there is a strong need for quality healthcare, which means demand for educated and skilled nurses is high.
-In fact, the Bureau of Labor Statistics projects employment of registered nurses to grow 15% from 2016 to 2026.†
+If you are passionate about helping people, are a team player, detail-oriented, and attuned to the needs of others, you should consider Beckfield College’s 3 Year Prelicensure BSN track.
+Right now, there is a strong need for quality healthcare, which means the demand for educated and skilled nurses is high.
+In fact, the Bureau of Labor Statistics projects employment of registered nurses to grow 7% from 2019 to 2029.†

 At Beckfield College you can focus on getting a quality education and developing leadership and nurse management skills to help you be successful in your nursing career.
 Most schools offer 4-year BSN programs but at Beckfield College, our fast-track 3 Year BSN program offers quality education and in-field training and takes only three years to complete.